 Sometimes we encounter incomprehensible, illogical applications, many of whose functions and uses are not obvious.
 In such cases, the user would rarely turn to the app again and would sooner look for more useful analogs.

 For the app to be popular, it is not enough for it to be functional – it must also be convenient.
 If you think about it, intuitive applications save the user effort and the employer–training costs while also making your app emerge from the pack.
 Therefore, usability testing, which will be discussed later, is an integral part of testing any mass-market products.

 Failure and recovery testing

 This type of testing analyzes the product’s ability to withstand and successfully recover from possible failures caused by application errors, hardware failures, or communication issues (for example, network failure).

 The purpose of this type of testing is to check the recovery systems (or the ability to duplicate the main functionality of the systems), which, in the event of failures, will ensure the safety and integrity of the data of the tested product.

-Failure and recovery testing are significant for systems that work according to the '24x7' principle.
+Failure and recovery testing is significant for systems that work according to the '24x7' principle.
 Suppose you are creating a product that will work on the Internet.
-In this case, you simply can't do without this type of testing, because every minute of downtime or loss of data in the event of hardware failure can cost you money, loss of customers and reputation in the market.
+In this case, you simply can't do without this type of testing because every minute of downtime or loss of data in the event of hardware failure can cost you money, loss of customers and reputation in the market.